 The more superstitious residents of the area might have had a more self-serving reason–a belief that the slaps kept restless spirits from wandering.

 Hands down, the best-known comb grave is in France Cemetery in White County, Tennessee.
-It is the burial site of Champ Ferguson, the area’s most notorious Civil War marauder.
-Ferguson, a guerrilla for the Confederate side, was confirmed to have ruthlessly killed dozens of men– some of them former family friends – during the war.
-He once proudly claimed he was responsible for the deaths of more like 100.
-In 1865, Ferguson was found guilty of war crimes and sentenced to hang in Nashville.
+It is the burial site of Champ Ferguson, the area’s most notorious Civil War marauder who once proudly claimed he was responsible for the ends of around 100 men during the conflict.
+In 1865, Ferguson was found guilty and sentenced to hang in Nashville.

 His response to the verdict, according to reports from the Nashville Dispatch, was unrepentant: “I repeat that I die a Rebel out and out, and my last request is that my body be removed to White County, Tennessee, and be buried in good Rebel soil.”